The Sleeping Bear Dunes area offers endless activity ideas for everyone! Here are a few favorites of visitors and locals alike.

-Paddling down the clear waters of the Crystal River is a relaxing, fun trip for individuals, couples or families.
-Bring your kayak or rent one from Crystal River Outfitters during the Spring, Summer and Fall months.
-Also be sure to grab some lunch to go from your trip from one of the many restaurants in town, including Riverfront Pizza and Deli (across from Crystal River Oufitters).
+Paddling down the clear waters of a river is a relaxing, fun trip for individuals, couples or families.
+Bring your own boat or rentals and delivery are provided by Crystal River Outfitters in Glen Arbor, during the Spring, Summer and Fall months.

 Time needed: Anywhere from 2-5 hours, depending on your route.

 Locals will tell you: Bring sunscreen, bug repellent, and a plastic bag for your camera and phone (just in case)!
 Pack a lunch or grab food and drinks to-go from one of the many options in town.

 Start your “foodie day” in Glen Arbor on Tuesday morning at 9am at Township Hall, where the weekly Farmers Market comes to town!
 Gather up (almost) everything here needed for your stay in Glen Arbor, from fresh veggies, fruits, eggs and artisan breads to local grass-fed beef, local cheeses and fresh-cut flowers.

 Once you’ve put away your market haul or made some of it into a fantastic breakfast, come back into town to enjoy wine tasting!
 Glen Arbor Wines, Cherry Republic and the M22 store's Wine Patio, are open year round and offer tastings.
 Or if wine isn’t your thing, pick up some freshly roasted coffee or other specialty drink at Leelanau Coffee Roasting Co, Rinco Roasting or Inn & Trail Gourmet.
 Anderson's Market grocer in Glen Arbor has a nice selection of local and international wines.
 Stop by Great Lake Tea and Spice for a sample and enjoy shopping a selection of teas from around the world, to-go.
 Great for gifting too!